Rinker School of Construction Management

-Rinker Hall is known for being the first building in Florida to receive a LEED Gold certification from the United States Green Building Council, the USGBC.
-The LEED certification is based on the sustainability and green abilities of the buildings certified.
+The Rinker School of Construction Management is a department-level school within the College of Design, Construction and Planning at the University of Florida.

 History

 Established in 1935, the M. E. Rinker Sr. School of Construction Management is one of the oldest building construction management program in the country.

+Rinker Hall is the first building in Florida to receive a LEED Gold certification from the U.S. Green Building Council.

+As part of the university's College of Design, Construction, and Planning, the school's name was officially changed from the M. E. Rinker Sr. School of Building Construction to the M. E. Rinker Sr. School of Construction Management in 2014.

 Undergraduate program

 Admissions

 The admissions process for Rinker's undergraduate program is competitive.
 The School of Construction Management accepts the top 60 students each fall and spring semester for undergraduate studies, based on grade point average.

 The Rinker School has over 6500 graduates (5700 BS, 870 MS, and 45 PhD), 250 upper division students, 120 Master's students, 30 PhD students, 21 faculty, and 13 support staff.

 Academics

-The specialized program at Rinker focuses on a broad range of science, business, and design & construction related subjects, with a strong emphasis on construction management.
-There are three major segments of the curriculum - science, techniques and management.

 Undergraduate students are also given a general business administration education to complement their construction management concentration.
-A small group of students choose to minor in Business Administration, as a result of Rinker's prerequisite and upper division coursework, which satisfies a majority of the minor's requirements.